Mr. Washim Ansari – Dietician Consultant

 Although both dietitians and nutritionists assist clients in determining the ideal diets and foods to satisfy their health needs, their qualifications are distinct.
 Dietitians can help people with specific health problems like eating disorders by making meal suggestions.

-Both dieticians and nutritionists are qualified to help individuals with issues such as weight loss / weight gain, fatigue reduction, improving hair/skin quality and digestive diseases.
-Dieticians would be able to provide advice related to specific health conditions like eating disorders, PCOS, diabetes, etc. Nutritionists can also have specialisations like sports nutrition, for example.
+Both dieticians and nutritionists are qualified to help individuals with issues such as Dull skin, High Cholestrol,High Sugar, Lack Of Stamina, Lower Immunity, Weight gain, Weight Gain, and digestive diseases.
+Dieticians would be able to provide advice related to specific health conditions like eating disorders, PCOS, diabetes, etc. Nutritionists can also have specializations like sports nutrition, for example.
 Book an Appointment